-The militia, about this time, went to the island of Itaski, lying between the islands of Barra and South Uist, which is about three miles long and one broad, and was the first British ground Ascanius landed on.
-The militia, I say, having got thither, obliged him and his company to think of parting and shifting their quarters.
+The militia, about this time, went to the island of Iraski, lying between the islands of Barra and South Uist, which is about 3 miles long and one broad, and is the very first British ground Ascanius landed at.
+The militia, I say, being got thither, obliged the Prince and company to think of parting and shifting their quarters.

-On the 14th of June, the Prince, O'Neil, Sullivan, Edward Burke, and Donald M'Leod, sailed from the foot of Corradale in Campbell's boat, and landed in Ouia or Fovaya, an island lying between South Uist and Benbicula.
+On the 14th of June, the Prince, O'Neil, Sullivan, Edward Burke, and Donald M'Leod, sailed from the foot of Corradale in Campbel's boat, and landed in Ouia or Fovaya, an island lying between South Uist and Benbicula.

 Here they stayed four nights, and on the 18th, the Prince, O'Neil, and a guide, went to Rushness, and Sullivan and M'Leod were left in Ouia.
-Here the Prince stayed two nights, and then receiving information that the militia were coming towards Benbicula, it was necessary to get back again to the foot of Corradale.
-But he scarce knew what to do, as the militia boats had been some time between Quia and Rushness.
-Donald M'Leod and Sullivan, hearing of this, set sail in the night, and brought the Prince from Rushness to Corradale again: but meeting with a violent storm, and heavy rain, they were forced into Uishness point, two miles and a half off Corradale, called Achkirsideallish, a rock upon the shore, in a cleft of which they took up their quarters.
-This storm lasted a whole day.
+Here the Prince stayed two nights, and then received information that the militia were coming towards Benbicula; which made it necessary to get back again to the foot of Corradale: But he scarce knew what to do, as the militia boats had been some time between Ouia and Rushness.
+Donald M'Leod and Sullivan, hearing of this, set sail in the night, and brought the Prince from Rushness to Corradale again; but meeting with a violent storm, and heavy rain, they were forced into Uishness point, two miles and a half N. of Corradale, called Achkirsideallish, a rock upon the shore, in a cleft of which they took up their quarters: This storm lasted a whole day.

-At night, finding their enemies within two miles of them, they sailed again, and arrived safely at Celiestiella; from whence they steered for Loch-Boisdale, till a man on board swore there was a long-boat before them in their way, no doubt full of marines, and would go no farther, although Donald M'Leod was positive to the contrary, assuring them, that it was nothing but a little rock in the water, which he knew very well, that had the appearance of a boat at a distance; yet the sailors would not believe him, and returned to Celiestiella, where they staid that night, and got next day to Loch-Boisdale.
-There they got the disagreeable news of Boisdale's being made a prisoner, &c.
-When they first set out, from Corradale for Loch-Boisdale, they espied three sail within cannon shot of the shore, by daybreak, and therefore were obliged to return back again to Celiestiella, in South Uist.
+At night, finding their enemies within two miles of them, they sailed again, and arrived safely at Celiestiella; from whence they steered towards Loch-Boisdale, till a man on board swore there was a long boat before them in their way; no doubt full of marines, and would go no farther, altho' Donald M'Leod was positive to the contrary, assuring them, that it was nothing but a little rock in the water, which he knew very well; and which had the appearance of a boat at a distance: But yet the sailors would not believe him; so they returned to Celiestiella, and staid there that night, and next day got to Loch-Boisdale, where they got the disagreeable news of Boisdale's being made a prisoner, &c.
+When they first set out from Corradale for Loch-Boisdale, they espied three sail within cannonshot of the shore, by break of day, and therefore were obliged to return back again to Celiestiella, in South Uist.

-One day, as the Prince was sailing up and down Loch-Boisdale, Donald M'Leod asked him, "If he once got the Crown, what he would do with Sir Alexander M'Donald and the Laird of M'Leod?
-O, Donald! (said the Prince,) would they not be our own people still, let them now do what they will? what they have done, is not all to be imputed to their fault; but it is altogether owing to the power President Forbes has over their judgments in these matters.
-Besides, continues he, if ever the kingdom was restored, we should be as sure of them for friends, as the other people are now; they being always for those in most power.-I blame, indeed," (said the Prince,) young M'Leod much more than his father, for he was introduced to me in France, and solemnly promised me all the service in his power; which he, as a gentleman, should not have done, when he did not resolve to perform it, as I now see plainly."
+One day, as the Prince was sailing up and down Loch-Boisdale, Donald M'Leod asked him, "If he once got the Crown, what he would do with sir Alexander M'Donald and the laird of M'Leod?
+O, Donald, said the Prince, would they not be our own people still, let them now do what they will? what they have done, is not all to be imputed to their fault; but it is altogether owing to the power President Forbes has over their judgments in these matters.
+Besides, continues he, if ever the kingdom was restored, we should be as sure of them for friends, as the other people are now; they being always for those in most power.-I blame, indeed, says the Prince, young M'Leod much more than his father, for he was introduced to me in France, and solemnly promised me all the service in his power; which he, as a gentleman, should not have done, when he did not resolve to perform the least title of it, as I now see plainly."